 Program Fees & Compensation

 We support women and non-binary folks in creating value around their work.
-We’re pleased to announce that beginning with Summer 2018 programs, all programmers will be compensated for hosting, regardless of the program cost.
+We’re pleased to announce that all programmers are now compensated for hosting, regardless of the program cost.

 For paid programs, programmers receive either 65% of all program income, or an hourly stipend, whichever is higher.
 WCCW has the option to cancel an event within three days of its scheduled date based on low interest for an event.